djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 ## Filters and Algorithms

-VTK’s filters and algorithms are where your data stops being “a static dataset” and starts becoming dynamic: you generate something, clean it up, extract meaning, and reshape it into a form that’s easier to analyze or visualize.
-Think of this like a workshop pipeline, raw material comes in, tools operate on it, and what comes out is clearer, lighter, or more informative.
+VTK’s filters and algorithms allow you to convert your data from “a static dataset” to a dynamic pipeline: you generate something, clean it up, extract meaning, and reshape it into a form that’s easier to analyze or visualize.
+Think of it like a workshop line: raw material comes in, tools operate on it, and what comes out is clearer, lighter, or more informative.

-The reason this matters is simple: in VTK you rarely render raw input directly.
-You almost always *process* it first, remove noise, compute derived quantities, simplify meshes, extract surfaces, or organize time steps.
-Filters are the “verbs” of VTK: they are how you *do things* to data.
+In real VTK projects you rarely render raw input directly.
+You almost always process it first: remove noise, compute derived quantities, simplify meshes, extract surfaces, reorganize time steps, or convert data into a representation that downstream steps can handle.
+Filters are the verbs of VTK.
+They’re how you *do things* to data.

-One of the major components of VTK is its extensive range of filters and algorithms, which are designed to process, manipulate, and generate data objects.
-Here’s an overview of how these filters and algorithms function and their significance:
+One of the major components of VTK is its extensive range of filters and algorithms, designed to process, manipulate, and generate data objects.
+The important part is not memorizing names, but recognizing what kind of change a filter is making and what assumptions it relies on.

-I. Purpose and Functionality
+### Purpose and functionality

-* Filters and algorithms are primarily used for processing, manipulating, and generating data objects.
+Filters and algorithms are primarily used for:

+* processing and manipulating existing data objects
+* generating new datasets (e.g., contours, glyphs, resampled volumes)
+* extracting features (regions, surfaces, edges, connected components)
-* They are capable of creating new data sets, extracting important features, or transforming existing data into a more useful format.
+* transforming data into a more useful format (triangles instead of polygons, cleaned points, computed attributes)

+A practical habit is to ask: is this step changing **geometry**, **topology**, **attributes**, or **time**?

+* When only the spatial coordinates are adjusted, *geometry* is affected because point positions move while cells continue to reference the same points, whereas omitting this type of operation leaves shapes unchanged; for example, a shrink or transform filter relocates vertices but keeps the original mesh connectivity intact.
+* In cases where the structure of the mesh itself must change, *topology* is involved because connections between points are altered, while skipping such processing preserves the original cell relationships; for instance, a clipping or triangulation filter can split cells and introduce new triangles that did not previously exist.
+* When derived data values are needed for analysis or visualization, modifying *attributes* is useful because new arrays are computed or existing scalars, vectors, or tensors are updated, whereas leaving attributes untouched limits what can be colored or analyzed; for example, computing normals or gradients adds vectors that can drive lighting or glyphs.
+* For datasets that evolve over time, handling *time* explicitly is beneficial because multiple timesteps can be interpolated, shifted, or summarized, while ignoring time reduces the data to a single static snapshot; for example, a temporal averaging filter can condense many simulation steps into one representative result.

+That single question helps you predict what will break later, or why something that “should be the same shape” suddenly behaves differently.

-II.
-Interaction with Data Connectivity
+### Interaction with data connectivity

-* A significant aspect of these operations often involves altering or utilizing the 'connectivity' within data structures.
+A significant part of many operations involves altering or depending on the dataset’s *connectivity*.
-* **Connectivity** refers to the relationship between points or cells in a data structure.
-It is a fundamental concept that dictates how individual elements of data are linked or associated with each other.
-* Understanding the connectivity is essential for grasping how filters and algorithms operate, as it impacts the outcome of these processes.

-The big “why you should care” here is connectivity: it’s the difference between “dots in space” and “a surface,” “a volume,” or “a meaningful region.”
-Two datasets can have the *same points* but totally different meaning depending on how those points connect.
-That’s why filters often feel powerful: they’re not just moving numbers around, they’re preserving or rewriting the relationships that make the data interpretable.
+**Connectivity** refers to relationships inside the data structure: which points belong to which cells, how cells touch, and what “togetherness” means for the dataset.
+It’s the difference between “points in space” and “a surface,” “a volume,” or “a meaningful region.”

+Two datasets can have the *same coordinates* and still behave differently if connectivity differs.
+That’s why filters can feel so powerful: they’re not just moving numbers around, they’re preserving or rewriting the relationships that make the data interpretable.

-**Do:** ask yourself “is this filter changing geometry, topology, or attributes?” before you apply it.
-**Don’t:** treat filters as cosmetic, many of them fundamentally change what your data *is* and what later steps can assume.
+A practical way to phrase it:

+* Some filters mainly move coordinates and assume the wiring stays meaningful.
+* Other filters explicitly rewrite the wiring.
+* Many filters do both, but one of those effects is usually the “main point.”

-### Understanding Connectivity
+### Understanding connectivity

 Connectivity is one of those ideas that seems obvious right until it bites you.
-If you’ve ever smoothed a mesh and wondered why sharp features disappeared, or triangulated polygons and got different results than expected, you’ve already felt the impact of connectivity.
-It’s the “glue” that defines structure.
+If you’ve ever smoothed a mesh and wondered why sharp features disappeared, triangulated polygons and got unexpected results, or extracted a region and got too many pieces, you’ve already seen connectivity in action.

-**Do:** use connectivity-aware filters when your goal is structural (re-meshing, region extraction, triangulation).
-**Don’t:** assume a filter works the same on every dataset type, connectivity varies across `vtkPolyData`, structured grids, and unstructured grids, and that changes outcomes.

-* Connectivity is a fundamental concept in VTK and many other data processing libraries.
-It's the relationship between data elements, such as points or cells.
-* Filters in VTK often operate based on the connectivity of data.
-For example, a geometric filter might move points around without changing their connections, while a topological filter may alter these connections entirely.
-* The importance of connectivity comes from the fact that it provides context to the data.
-A collection of points becomes meaningful when we know how these points connect to form lines, polygons, or other complex structures.
-* An understanding of connectivity is crucial when choosing the appropriate filter for a particular task.
-Some filters may only work with certain types of connectivity, or the same filter may produce different results depending on the connectivity of the input data.

-Examples:
+In `vtkPolyData`, this is especially important because cells (polygons/triangles/lines) don’t store coordinates directly.
+They store **point ids** into a shared `Points` array.
+That means there’s a crucial difference between:

+* **Sharing coordinates** (two points happen to be in the same place)
+* **Sharing point ids** (two cells literally reference the same point in the points array)

+Only the second one is “connected” in the topological sense.

+*Examples:*

-1. Individual data points without any connectivity
+1. Individual data points without any connectivity:

 ```
 *    *    *    *
 ```

-2. Points connected in a simple linear fashion
+2. Points connected in a simple linear fashion:

 ```
 *---*---*---*
 ```

-3. Points connected to form a complex structure, like a polygon
+3. Points connected to form a polygon:

 ```
 polygon: